eclipse-hono/hono/site/documentation/content/deployment/helm-based-deployment.md

 The most basic requirement is, of course, a Kubernetes cluster to deploy to.
 The [Kubernetes setup guide]({{< relref "create-kubernetes-cluster.md" >}}) describes options available for setting up a cluster.

+{{% note title="Supported Kubernetes Versions" %}}
+Hono *should* run on any version of Kubernetes starting with 1.13.6.
+However, it has been tested with several specific versions only.
+The most recent version known to work is 1.15.4 so if you experience any issues with running Hono on another version, please try to deploy to 1.15.4 before raising an issue.
+{{% /note %}}

 #### Helm

 Helm is a tool for managing (complex) Kubernetes applications.
 In this guide it is used to deploy Hono to the cluster.